Florence by Night: a handy guidebook for exploring the city's nightlife

 Sunset in Florence| ©Henri Bergius

-On your trip to Florence, do not hesitate to take a walk after sunset.
-You will get to know the capital of Tuscany from another equally wonderful and even more spectacular perspective.
-To do this, do not hesitate to take into account the following recommendations:
+On your trip to Florence, don't hesitate to take a walk after sunset.
+You'll get to know the capital of Tuscany from another equally wonderful and even more spectacular perspective.
+To do so, be sure to keep the following recommendations in mind:

-• Stroll through the most monumental Florence because seeing the different palaces, churches and squares illuminated is spectacular.
-The Duomo, Piazza della Signoria, Piazza della Repubblica, the Uffizi Gallery, the Ponte Vecchio, the banks of the Arno, the Piazzale de Michelangelo... are not to be missed in your tour.
+• Stroll through the most monumental parts of Florence, because seeing the different palaces, churches, and squares lit up is spectacular.
+The Duomo, Piazza della Signoria, Piazza della Repubblica, the Uffizi Gallery, Ponte Vecchio, the banks of the Arno, Piazzale Michelangelo... these are all must-sees on your tour.

 • Of course, wrap up warm.
-Obviously, if it's winter you will not hesitate to wear the right clothes.
-But in summer, no matter how hot it has been during the day, I recommend that you wear a jacket, cardigan or similar garment, as it is common for temperatures to drop after dark.
+Obviously, in winter you won't hesitate to wear the right clothes.
+But in summer, no matter how hot it has been during the day, I recommend that you take a jacket, cardigan or similar garment with you, as temperatures usually drop after dark.